-Ming-Jer is President and Fellow of the Academy of Management, a Fellow of the Strategic Management Society, andformer chair of the Academy’s Business Policy and Strategy Division.
-He has received numerous publication awards and has served on the editorial boards of several scholarly journals.
+Ming-Jer is former President (2012-2013) and a Fellow of the Academy of Management, a Fellow of the Strategic Management Society, and former chair of the Academy’s Business Policy and Strategy Division.
+He has received numerous awards, including the Academy of Management’s Career Award for Distinguished Educator (2014) and the Academy of Management Review Best Paper Award (1996), and has served on the editorial boards of several leading scholarly journals.
 He is the author of Inside Chinese Business: A Guide for Managers Worldwide (Harvard Business School Press, 2001/03) and Competitive Dynamics: A Research Odyssey (in Chinese) (Peking University Press and Bestwise Press, 2009).

-Prior to Darden, he founded and directed Wharton’s Global Chinese Business Initiative and served on the faculty at Columbia.
-In addition, he has held honorary, advisory, or visiting appointments at universities in China, Hong Kong, Taiwan, and Singapore.
+Prior to joining Darden, Ming-Jer founded and directed Wharton’s Global Chinese Business Initiative and served on the faculty at Columbia.
+In addition, he has held honorary, advisory, or visiting appointments at universities in the United Kingdom, China, Hong Kong, Taiwan, and Singapore.
 Twice he has taught management professors representing all of the MBA programs in the People’s Republic of China, at the invitation of China’s National MBA Education Advisory Committee.

-Born and raised in a rural town in Taiwan, Ming-Jer had the opportunity, before leaving for graduate education in the U.S., to study Chinese classics and philosophy with a master who was a cousin of China’s last emperor.
+Bornand raised in a rural town in Taiwan, Ming-Jer had the opportunity, before leaving for graduate education in the U.S., to study Chinese classics and philosophy with a master who was a nephew of China’s last emperor.
 He now lives with his wife and two sons in Charlottesville, Virginia, where he enjoys being part of Thomas Jefferson’s “academical village.”
 On both the professional and personal fronts his focus is on making the world smaller.